Paperspace/Docs/gradient-private-cloud/setup/pre-installation-steps.md

 ![](../../.gitbook/assets/s3_management_console%20%281%29.png)

-Next, create a dedicated IAM user for read/write access to the S3 bucket with the following policy:
+Next, create a dedicated IAM user with Programmatic Access for read/write access to the S3 bucket with the following policy:

 ```text
 {